Rat-Rig/V-core-3/docs/src/electronics.md

   <figcaption>(click to enlarge)</figcaption>
 </figure>

+## Connecting a 4028 Fan

+EVA3 uses a more powerful 4028 fan for improved part cooling.
+To accurately control the fan, additional wiring is required beyond the normal 12/24V and ground.
+The following article on the RatOS site covers all aspects of using these fans:
+[:material-link-box-variant: RatOS - Connecting a 4028 fan](https://os.ratrig.com/docs/guides/4028/){: .md-button .md-button--primary target=_blank}

 ## Duet 3 Mini 5+ with Duet 3 Expansion Mini 2+

 V-Core 3 runs on 6 drives which means a board able to handle 6 or more drives is required.
 Duet 3 Mini 5+ with the Mini 2+ expansion provides 7 drives which is more than enough.
 The following diagram presents a wiring example for V-Core 3 with that board configuration.